 The Federals were “powerful and haughty,” and determined not just to “coerce us into submission, but to despoil us of our whole property, and subject us to every species of ignominy.”
 To stop them, every man, woman, and child had to do their part.
 The governors announced, “Western skill and valor will prepare a San Jacinto defeat for every invading army that pollutes the soil of this department.”
 They concluded:

-“In the darkest hours of our history, the protection extended to us by Almighty God has been so manifest, as even to be acknowledged by candid foes.
-Their victories have been to them as fruit turning to ashes on their lips; our defeats have been chastenings to improve us and arouse our energies.
-On His help and our own right arms we steadfastly rely; counting on aid neither from the policy of neutral nations, nor from the distractions in the midst of our enemies, we look confidently forward to the day when thirteen confederate States will in peace and safety occupy their right position among the great powers of the earth.”
+“In the darkest hours of our history, the protection extended to us by Almighty God has been so manifest, as even to be acknowledged by candid foes… On His help and our own right arms we steadfastly rely; counting on aid neither from the policy of neutral nations, nor from the distractions in the midst of our enemies, we look confidently forward to the day when thirteen confederate States will in peace and safety occupy their right position among the great powers of the earth.”

-In early August, Steele took command of the Federal forces at Helena.
-Now that Major Generals Ulysses S. Grant and Nathaniel P. Banks had opened the Mississippi, Steele was able to take the offensive in Arkansas.
-His “Army of Arkansas” consisted of about 7,000 infantry and Brigadier General John W. Davidson’s 6,000 cavalry troopers.
-The force began moving out of Helena on a mission to “break up Price and occupy Little Rock.”
+On Prentiss’s recommendation, he was replaced by Major-General Frederick Steele.
+Now that Major-Generals Ulysses S. Grant and Nathaniel P. Banks had opened the Mississippi, Steele was expected to take the offensive in Arkansas.
+His “Army of Arkansas” consisted of about 7,000 infantry and Brigadier-General John W. Davidson’s 6,000 cavalry troopers.
+The force began moving out of Helena on August 18 to “break up Price and occupy Little Rock.”

+Price had replaced Lieutenant-General Theophilus Holmes in command of the District of Arkansas when Holmes bowed out due to an unknown illness.
 Price reported that he had 19,000 troops ready to not only defend the city, but to take the offensive and achieve his ultimate goal of regaining Missouri for the Confederacy.
-This news reached Steele, who responded by advancing cautiously, even though scouts assured him that Price did not have half the number of men he claimed.
+This news reached Steele, who responded by advancing cautiously, even though Price truly had no more than 7,800 men against Steele’s 20,000.